jmonlong/scCNAutils/README.md

 ## Next

-- Test on real data.
 - Try to use Seurat's functions (e.g. Louvain with gamma and UMAP).
 - Example on public cancer data.
 - PCA plots.
+- Better colors in graphs.